Last-minute stays have always been popular among spontaneous travellers and cost-conscious guests looking for exclusive deals.

 According to Joshua, Snaptrip and the group’s other sites all target underserved niches and focus on giving customers the greatest choice and the best price.

 Joshua’s advice for property managers looking to increase their last-minute bookings is to work with Snaptrip and provide them with live availability.
-And, he also says to “be agile and have good relationships with owners so as to deal with super last-minute requests such as next day, or even same day check-ins.”
+He also says to “be agile and have good relationships with owners to deal with super last-minute requests such as next day, or even same day check-ins.”

 You’ll soon be able to update your pricing, availability and calendars automatically on Snaptrip with the Rentals United channel manager!